Getting your Trinity Audio player ready...

 Chapter 22: The Woe of Community Service

-It started when Hellie handed a flyer to a couple as they walked by while I was posting one to a wall, and Teena had gone inside a dorm to drop a few at the front desk.
+I was close, taping one to a wall, and Teena had gone inside a dorm to place a few at the front desk.

 “Are you okay?”